 Employee recognition programs have become one of the most effective means for motivation and engagement of the workforce.
-These programs offer financial and psychological benefits to the employees with the objective of making them feel valued both as members of the workforce and as individuals.
-However, simply having an employee recognition program in place is not enough unless organizations are able to measure their success and effectiveness.
-Measuring success of employee recognition programs s is essential for justifying the investment of time, effort and money in them for driving employee motivation.
+Measuring the success of employee recognition programs is essential for justifying the investment of time, effort and money in them for driving employee motivation.

 Need for Measuring Success of Employee Recognition Programs

 The old saying that something that cannot be measured cannot be managed – sums up the need to measure the performance of employee recognition programs.
 When done in the right manner, an employee recognition program can ensure a wide range of benefits for an organization.

 The least of these is a considerable improvement in the overall employee productivity and their level of commitment and dedication towards the organization.
 However, in order to get these benefits, it is important for organizations to ensure that the program is performing as expected.